wp-plugins/icon-links-widget/readme.txt

 = How do I get the icons to show? =

 It's simple, under Appearance -> Widgets, add the Icon Links Widget to any widget area.

+= Is it possible to change the order of the links? =

+You can drag and drop to reorder links.
+The same as you would reorder widgets within widget areas.

+= What are the new tab and no follow checkboxes? =

+The new tab checkbox, will ensure that the link is opened in a new tab when clicked on.
+The no follow checkbox will ensure the link does not get followed by robots that index your site, should you need the feature.

 = What is the classes I should use? =